pixelspark/doip/README.txt

 - TJRemote: iPhone remote for DoIP
 - TJTrayRemote: OS X remote for DoIP

-More information on the libraries can be found at http://developer.pixelspark.nl
+More information on DoIP and the libraries can be found at http://doip.org/

 The libraries can be built on OS X through the XCode project files.
 Under Linux, the scons build system is used.
 Note that you should either modify these scripts to be independent or create a top-level SConstruct file to work.
 On Windows, you need to create a Visual Studio (2008, express